Ayomichael/task-management-dashboard-application/design_docs/project_architecture.md

 3. System Stakeholders and Concerns
 3.1 Stakeholders

-- Users: Individuals creating and managing their learning curriculum.
+- Users: Individuals creating and managing their task.
 - Developer: The team developing and maintaining the app.
 3.2 System Concerns